What Kind of Leader Are You: A Fixer, Fighter or Friend?

 The Friend is the leader with the open door and a smile on their face.
-Friends are always available to answer questions, to offer encouragement to someone who’s down, and try to treat each person on their team as if they’re a member of the family.
+Friends are always available to answer questions, to offer encouragement to someone who’s down, and to try and treat each person on their team as if they’re a member of the family.
 Generally speaking, they’re nice to be around, and once a cultural issue is brought to their attention, they spring into action to make things better.
 They care deeply about the experience their team is having.
 When it comes to the care side of the equation, Friends have plenty in reserve.
 But this overflowing capacity for caring and generosity tends to backfire on Friends in the long run.

-There’s also a counterintuitive thing that happens often in Friend-led cultures.
+There’s also a counterintuitive issue that happens often in Friend-led cultures.
 As a result of the lax standards and agreements around accountability, the problems that aren’t being talked about need a place to go.
 This leads to gossip and politics, often just below the surface of what looks like a happy and positive culture.
 People have a hard time being honest with each other because the culture mandates harmony over honesty.
 Even people who have strong opinions in other parts of their lives will adapt to the cultural mandate out of self-preservation.
 Better that than to risk being judged or criticized as “too intense.”
 When the conversation can’t be real, everybody loses.

-The Friend’s Gift
+The Friend’s gift

-The Friend’s Challenge
+The Friend’s challenge

-The Friend’s Journey
+The Friend’s journey

-The Friend’s Yoda Moment
+The Friend’s Yoda moment

 Friend types are usually strong and self-deprecating communicators; they know how to talk about important things in a way that’s lighthearted and straightforward.
 Here’s the kind of thing Friend leaders might say, in their own words of course, to restart the culture conversation: “Hey, so you know me and how much I want this place to be great and for you guys to have fun here.
 But I’m really at a loss about what to do.
 It’s just one example but we’ve gotten this specific service complaint three times now, and I feel like nobody is really taking it seriously or taking responsibility for looking into why it’s happening so we can do something about it.
 Fun is great, but it has to be a byproduct of doing great work.
 Do you know what I mean?”

-How Can You Help a Friend?
+How can you help a Friend?

 If you’re a coach, consultant or mentor to a Friend-type leader, the best way you can help is by holding them accountable for accepting the reality that it’s lonely at the top—whether that’s in the CEO seat or as a leader of a team within a larger organization.
 They’ll need you to point out specific examples of how they’ve gotten too close to the people on their team, whether that’s the tendency to be in too many meetings, the tone of their voice or the way they socialize with people on the team.
-In the age of social media, bosses should be especially careful of how boundaries can get blurred if they become friends with employees on Facebook and so on, which happens all too often.
+In the age of social media, bosses should be especially careful of how boundaries can get blurred if, for example, they become friends with employees on Facebook, which happens all too often.
 No example is too small.
 Help them discover the courage to lead from a healthy distance, and you’ll help them get back on the road to creating the culture they really want.

-A Final Thought for the Friend
+A final thought for the Friend

 Here’s a piece of advice especially useful for Friends who are taking over a new team or starting a new business, though it’s worth keeping in mind regardless of your leadership style: There’s no harm in starting out a little bit on the cool side, a little more formal and businesslike than you might want to be down the road.
 It’s easier to warm up and become more vulnerable and transparent in your style over time.
 It’s harder to go the other way, to reclaim the solid ground of authority you need once you’ve made yourself too much a part of the team at the outset.